Bipolar Disorder in Children: Helping Your Child Prevent Manic Episodes

-- Exercise, eat a balanced diet, get a good night's sleep, and keep a consistent schedule to reduce minor mood swings that often lead to more severe episodes of mania.
+- Exercise, eat a balanced diet, establish a regular sleep schedule, and keep a consistent routine to reduce minor mood swings that often lead to more severe episodes of mania.

 - Take medicines according to the doctor's instructions to help reduce the number of manic episodes.

 - Avoid triggers such as caffeine, alcohol and drug use, and stress to help prevent manic episodes.

 - Learn the warning signs and seek early treatment to avoid more severe, prolonged manic episodes.